sreeganeshji/socket-echo-client-server/README.md

 # socket-echo-client-server
-A simple experiment with sockets in C.
+Establishing connection between client and a server with sockets in C.